nootr/glimit/README.md

 ```

-## How it works
+## Constraints

-Once v1.0 is reached, `glimit` will use a distributed Token Bucket algorithm to rate limit requests.
-It will support multiple backend storage systems, such as Redis and in-memory storage.
+While the in-memory rate limiter is simple and easy to use, it does have an important constraint: it is scoped to the BEAM VM cluster it runs in.
+This means that if your application is running across multiple BEAM VM clusters, the rate limiter will not be shared between them.

-However, at the moment, `glimit` uses a simple Sliding Window algorithm with in-memory storage.
-This means that the rate limiter is not memory efficient and is not ready for production use.
+There are plans to add support for a centralized data store using Redis in the future.

 ## Documentation

-Further documentation can be found at <https://hexdocs.pm/glimit>.
+Further documentation can be found at <https://hexdocs.pm/glimit/glimit.html>.

 ## Contributing